 Sabres' Nathan Beaulieu: Will not play Tuesday

-Beaulieu (illness) will not dress Tuesday against the Avs, Mike Harrington of The Buffalo News reports.
+Beaulieu (illness) will not play Tuesday against Ottawa, John Vogl of The Buffalo News reports.

-Beaulieu sustained an undisclosed injury Saturday against the Pens, and it's unclear if it's got anything to do with the illness that keeping him out of the lineup Tuesday.
-He's considered day-to-day, so it's not believed to be serious.
-Victor Antipin will draw into the lineup.
-The Sabres don't play against until Friday, which gives plenty of time for Beaulieu to rest up.
-Acquired via trade, Beaulieu has just three assists in 20 games this season and has yet to really get comfortable in Buffalo after a breakout season last year that saw him score 28 points and average over 19 minutes per game.
+Beaulieu will miss his fourth straight game as he continues to recover from an illness that saw him lose a bunch of weight.
+It's been a trying season for Beaulieu and the Sabres already, and it's not even at the halfway mark yet.
+Victor Antipin will draw into the lineup and skate with Josh Gorges on the third pairing.

 More News